-PEERPositive Experiences in Educational RelationshipsFollow us on Twitter and Instagram: @sb_peer!PEERs Arestudents trained by professionalslisteners, not advice-givers*required to maintain confidentialityPEER ActivitiesBulldogs Don't Bully assmebly at SBHSWolves Don't Bully assembly at TMSassemblies about positive relationships at local elementary schoolsleadership in Advisoryinformational sessions with new studentsactivities to facilitate friendship and cooperationsigns of appreciation for others in the schoolone-on-one meetings to listen and to help a student talk through an issue or problem*Everything is confidential UNLESS someone mentions self-harm, hurting someone else, being hurt by another, or a current pregnancy.
+PEERPositive Experiences in Educational RelationshipsFollow us on Twitter and Instagram: @sb_peer!PEERs Arestudents trained by professionalslisteners, not advice-givers*required to maintain confidentialityPEER ActivitiesBulldogs Don't Bully assembly at SBHSmentoring activities at TMSassemblies about positive relationships at feeder elementary schoolsleadership in Advisoryinformational sessions with new studentsactivities to facilitate friendship and cooperationsigns of appreciation for others in the schoolone-on-one meetings to listen and to help a student talk through an issue or problem*Everything is confidential UNLESS someone mentions self-harm, hurting someone else, being hurt by another, or a current pregnancy.
 PEERs are required to alert the School Counselors to those issues.

 Examples of Problems PEER Can Address

 To request a confidential meeting with a PEER, see any teacher or school counselor.
 You may also email your request to firstname.lastname@example.org.